 Why fear throws spitballs and we must hit them out of the ballpark.

-sorry self: Yeah, but, I think the spare room needs painting.
+Bad self: Yeah, but, I think the spare room needs painting.
 Have I checked my email account and read the fine print on the Groupon I’ll never buy?
 Have I read every newspaper article I have no interest in?
-Have I zoomed around Facebook again?
-Have I need to cut out that recipe for an eleven-layer chocolate cake I’ll never make?
+Have I zoomed around Facebook?
+Have I looked at a recipe for an elaborate dish I’ll never make?
 Check to all the above.

 I know the reason.
 It lurks at the back of my head, smug and smarmy.

 Fear of fear.

 This is the first time I think I truly found my voice, and I so wanted to write Sophie and Harlan, but it is different from what I’ve written before.
 I loved that I got to write about girlfriends sitting around eating prunes wrapped in bacon, drinking margaritas and critiquing bad porn – poor old Mega Tron’s not so mega Tron.

 I let my many inhibitions go and wrote a story that I wanted, no, had to write, but what if only Aunt Susan buys it?
 I’ve pondered this possibility.
 Sweated over it.
 Worried like you fret that your child won’t make friends at a new school and will spend his day picking up trash because he doesn’t want to sit on his own.
 I had that child after we moved countries.
 I had to leave the room and cry in the bathroom so he wouldn’t know.
 He did make friends.
 (Lucky that Freud doesn’t charge by the hour of I’d be handing him virtual hundred dollar bills.)